shred/acme4j/README.md

 ACME is a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.

-This Java client helps connecting to an ACME server, and performing all necessary steps to manage certificates.
+This Java client helps to connect to an ACME server, and performing all necessary steps to manage certificates.

 ## Features